 Looking for Growth

-Drawing inspiration from the castle-like look of the water pumping station in downtown Chicago, the two men decided to call the new restaurant “White Castle” and make the building look like a small white castle.
-Porcelain was used on the interior to emphasize a sparkling clean all-white restaurant.
-The kitchen was also viewable by the public to reassure them that the food was prepared under highly sanitary conditions.
+To counter this, new partner Billy Ingram suggested a new style of restaurant that emphasized cleanliness.
+He drew inspiration from the castle-like look of the water pumping station in downtown Chicago and came up with a plan for the restaurants to look small castles.
+Porcelain was used for the interior surfaces to emphasize a sparkling clean all-white restaurant.
+The kitchen itself could b viewed by the public to reassure them that the food was prepared under highly sanitary conditions.

 When the first White Castle opened, the burgers were prepared with Anderson’s signature cooking method, and they were priced at a nickel a burger.
 The ads encouraged people to “buy them by the sack.”

 In 1923, they expanded with a location in Omaha.
-Before 1930, they had branched into twelve major cities in the Midwest as well as New York and New Jersey.
-By1924, they incorporated as the White Castle System of Eating Houses Corporation.
+In 1924, they incorporated as the White Castle System of Eating Houses Corporation.
+By 1930, they had branched into twelve major cities in the Midwest as well as New York and New Jersey.

 In 1933 Ingram bought out Anderson and moved the headquarters to Columbus, Ohio to be more centrally located to the restaurants he was building.